We all know that tactile defensiveness impacts everything. Every day.

 Everything can be a struggle, especially when it comes to clothing.
-But, there are ways to make tactile sensitivity easier to manage.
+But, there are tactile defensiveness strategies that can make life a little easier.

 In this post we’ll talk about:

 What is Tactile Defensiveness

 While tactile defensiveness sounds like a fancy and dramatic word, it simply refers to having a negative reaction to touch.
 The proprioceptive system processes sensory input as though it was more intense than it actually was.